-The Janssen coronavirus disease 2019 (COVID-19) vaccine is currently being studied to prevent coronavirus disease 2019 caused by the SARS-CoV-2 virus.
+The Janssen (Johnson and Johnson) coronavirus disease 2019 (COVID-19) vaccine is currently being studied to prevent coronavirus disease 2019 caused by the SARS-CoV-2 virus.
 There is no FDA-approved vaccine to prevent COVID-19.

-Only limited clinical trial information is available at this time to support the use of Janssen COVID-19 vaccine to prevent COVID-19.
-In clinical trials, approximately 21,895 individuals 18 years of age and older have received the Janssen COVID-19 vaccine.
-More information is needed to know how well Janssen COVID-19 vaccine works to prevent COVID-19 and the possible adverse events from it.
+Information from clinical trials is available at this time to support the use of Janssen (Johnson and Johnson) COVID-19 vaccine to prevent COVID-19.
+In clinical trials, approximately 21,895 individuals 18 years of age and older have received the Janssen (Johnson and Johnson) COVID-19 vaccine.
+More information is needed to know how well Janssen (Johnson and Johnson) COVID-19 vaccine works to prevent COVID-19 and the possible adverse events from it.

-Janssen COVID-19 vaccine has not undergone the standard review to be approved by the FDA for use.
+Janssen (Johnson and Johnson) COVID-19 vaccine has not undergone the standard review to be approved by the FDA for use.
 However, the FDA has approved an Emergency Use Authorization (EUA) to allow certain adults 18 years of age and older to receive it.

 Talk to your doctor about the risks and benefits of receiving this medication.

 What is COVID-19?